Battle of Pollilur (1780)

 The Battle of Pollilur (a.k.a.
 Pullalur), also known as the Battle of Polilore or Battle of Perambakam, took place on 10 September 1780 at Pollilur near Conjeevaram, the city of Kanchipuram in present-day Tamil Nadu state, India, as part of the Second Anglo-Mysore War.
-It was fought between an army commanded by Tipu Sultan of the Kingdom of Mysore, and a British East India Company force led by William Baillie.
+It was fought between an army commanded by King Tipu Sultan of the Kingdom of Mysore, and a British East India Company force led by William Baillie.
 The EIC force suffered a high number of casualties before surrendering.
+It was fought between a Brigade Column of the East India Company, led by Colonel William Baillie, and the Mysore Army, under the command of Haidar Ali and Tipu Sultan.
 It was the worst loss the East India Company suffered on the subcontinent until Chillianwala.
 Benoît de Boigne, a French officer in the service of 6th Regiment of Madras Native Infantry, wrote, "There is not in India an example of a similar defeat".

 Background

-Tipu prevented Baillie from joining another EIC force, consisting of two companies of European infantry, two batteries of artillery, and five battalions of native infantry from Guntur led by Hector Munro at Conjeevaram, while Tipu's father Hyder Ali continued the siege at Arcot.
+King Tipu prevented Baillie from joining another force, consisting of two companies of European infantry, two batteries of artillery, and five battalions of native infantry from Guntur led by Hector Munro at Conjeevaram, while King Tipu's father King Hyder Ali continued the siege at Arcot.

 Battle

 Baillie's men, suffering desertions and uncoordinated leadership, formed a defensive square on a patch of high ground, with William Baillie leading a final stand.
 Cut off from both Conjeevaram and the stronghold of Fort St. George in Madras where a larger EIC force remained encamped, Baillie's men were caught in a double envelopment movement, encircled and routed.
 Of the men under Baillie's command, only 50 European officers and 150 men were taken prisoner after the "general massacre".
 Baillie was taken to Seringapatam (Srirangapatnam near Mysore in the present-day Karnataka state).
-Pullalur was also the site where the king of Badami Chalukya, Pulakesin II fought the Pallava king, Mahendravarman I, in the 7th century.
+Pullalur was also the site of the Battle of Pullalur, where the king of Badami Chalukya, Pulakesin II fought the Pallava king, Mahendravarman I, in the 7th century.

 Aftermath

 Baillie and many of his officers were captured and taken to the Mysore capital at Seringapatam.
 After British reinforcements from Calcutta arrived, Eyre Coote was able to stabilise the situation and counter-attack.

-A second battle was fought a year later in the same area.
+A second battle was fought a year later in the same area, resulting in a drawn battle where both sides retreated and claimed victory.